Also known as: Toxic hepatitis

 - Sulfa drugs

 - You develop symptoms of hepatitis after you start taking a new medicine.

 - You have been diagnosed with drug-induced hepatitis and your symptoms do not get better after you stop taking the medicine.

 - You develop any new symptoms.

-The liver helps the body break down certain drugs that you buy over-the-counter or your health care provider prescribes for you.
-However, the process is slower in some people, which can make these people more likely to get liver damage.
+The liver helps the body break down certain medicines.
+These include some drugs that you buy over-the-counter or your health care provider prescribes for you.
+However, the process is slower in some people.
+This can make you more likely to get liver damage.

 Many different drugs can cause drug-induced hepatitis.

 Painkillers and fever reducers that contain acetaminophen are a common cause of liver inflammation.
 These medicines can damage the liver when taken in doses that are not much greater than the recommended dose.
 People who already have liver disease are most likely to have this problem.